yuri-tnk/TN-NET/README.md

    A descriptor size is 32 bytes, data buffer size can be 32, 128 or 1536 bytes.
 An allocation a separate memory block for the descriptor makes a memory buffers system very flexible (just a few examples):

-             - for the zero-copy operation it is enough allocate a new descriptor only.
+             - for the zero-copy operation it is enough allocate a new descriptor only.<br>

-             - in the NXP LPC23xx CPU an Ethernet MAC has access only to the Ethernet RAM (16 kbyte).
-In this case, data buffers can be allocated in the Ethernet RAM and descriptors can be allocated in the regular RAM.
+             - in the NXP LPC23xx CPU an Ethernet MAC has access only to the Ethernet RAM<br>
+               (16 kbyte).
+In this case, data buffers can be allocated in the Ethernet RAM<br>
+               and descriptors can be allocated in the regular RAM.<br>

-             - data buffer can be placed into the read-only memory.
+             - data buffer can be placed into the read-only memory.<br>

    <span class="blue1">**3.2 Protocols**</span>